dinu12141/CMMS_MADAMPE/README.md

 If you see "Unable to connect to the backend" messages:

 1. Ensure MongoDB is running
+   - If MongoDB is not installed, the application will use demo data
+   - Install MongoDB Community Edition from https://www.mongodb.com/try/download/community
 2. Check that the backend server is started
 3. Verify the connection settings in `backend/.env`
+4. Try using the `start_full_system.bat` script to start everything automatically

 ### Frontend Issues